NikoJunttila/NikoJunttila/README.md

 - Currently working with **odin** and home labbing in free time.
 - Web dev experience with most web frameworks, backend with Golang + js/ts stuff.
-- other experience with CLI tools of all kinds of and Python QT desktop apps, Discord bots, ecommerce.
+- other experience with CLI tools of all kinds, Python QT desktop apps, Discord bots and ecommerce (stripe / paytrail / vendure).
+- some devops experience settings up ci/cd, testing things and AWS / Azure experience.
 - open for freelance projects.
-- 📫 Find all my contacts on my [web CV](https://junttila.dev/cv)
+- 📫 Find all my contacts on my. [web CV](https://junttila.dev/cv)
 - 🇫🇮 Based in Finland

 ---